microsoft/vscode-docs/docs/copilot/overview.md

 To get started with GitHub Copilot in VS Code:

-1. Make sure you have a [GitHub account](https://docs.github.com/get-started/signing-up-for-github/signing-up-for-a-new-github-account).

-1. Get a GitHub Copilot subscription in either your personal account, or have a seat assigned by your organization.
+* Sign up for a [GitHub Copilot free trial](https://github.com/login?return_to=%2fgithub-copilot%2fsignup) in your personal account, or have a GitHub Copilot seat assigned by your organization.

-1. Install the GitHub Copilot extension.
+* Install the GitHub Copilot extension.

     > <a class="install-extension-btn" href="vscode:extension/GitHub.copilot">Install the GitHub Copilot extension</a>